regenrek/codefetch/README.md

 - 💾 **Intelligent Caching** - Speed up repeated fetches with smart caching
 - 🌲 **Project Structure Visualization** - Generate tree views of your codebase
 - ⚡ **GitHub API Integration** - Fetch repos without git using the GitHub API
+- 🌐 **Open & Send to AI** - Generate codebase, copy to clipboard, and open AI chat in browser

 Click here for a [Demo & Videos](https://x.com/kregenrek/status/1878487131099898269)